jundato/CollisionChallengeBasketball/README.md

 ## The Challenge
 * Implement collisions for the rim and backboard of the goal
 * Detect collisions with the inner goal area
 * Show a visual message to the user that they scored!
+Bonus points if it's flashy and has transitions or animations.

+> What counts as a visual message?
+Display some text in the middle of the screen, shoot emojis like confetti, or animate a dancing baby!
+(Don't do that last one)

 ## The Code
 The areas of the code left for implementation are in `main.js`